 Any approved waste carrier will have a licence available for your perusal.

 - Sample waste carrier registration licence (pdf 4.4 mb)

 How do I report fly-tipping?

-For reporting hazardous waste and large-scale illegal dumping, contact Crimestoppers online or by calling 0800 555 111.
+For reporting hazardous waste and large-scale illegal dumping, contact Crimestoppers by calling 0800 555 111.